-Regarding the maturity of the Brazilian public debt, according to Central Bank of Brazil (CBB) (2021), over the last 20 years, we can say that most of the public debt is short-term (about 75 percent maturing in up to 5 years), with the second tranche a very modest share (about 15 percent maturing in up to 10 years).
-The remainder (up to 10 percent) matures in a period longer than that.
-Thus, we have the combination of the following characteristics in Brazilian public financing: it is essentially short-term and non-fixed, as can be seen in Figure 4.1.
+Regarding the maturity of the Brazilian public debt, over the last 20 years, we can say that most part of the public debt is short-term (about 75% maturing in up to 5 years), the second tranche and a very modest share (about 15% maturing in up to 10 years)6.
+The remainder (up to 10%) matures in a period longer than that.
+Thus, we have the combination of the following characteristics in Brazilian public financing: it is essentially short term and non-fixed, as can be seen in Figure 1 below.

-Figure 4.1 Composition of Brazilian public debt
+Figure 1.
+Composition of Brazilian Public Debt